$n$-plectic Maxwell Theory

 {\sffamily\slshape SPHERE Laboratory - UMR 7219 }

 {\sffamily\slshape Denis Diderot University - Paris, France}

 \

-\Abstract{{ {{This note provides a detailed treatment of the Multisymplectic Maxwell theory through the general setting developed in \cite{HK-01} \cite{HK-02} \cite{HK-03}.
-In particular we explore the DeDonder-Weyl theory, the question of algebraic and dynamical observable forms, the copolarization process related to the good search of canonical forms.
-Finally, we give - for the two dimensional case - some indications for the construction of the higher Lepage-Dedecker correspondence, in the context of the underlying Grassmannian viewpoint. }} }}
+\Abstract{{ {{{\em This paper provides a detailed treatment of the $n$-plectic Maxwell theory using the general setting developed in the work of F. H\'elein and J. Kouneiher.
+In particular we explore the DeDonder-Weyl theory, the question of algebraic and dynamical observable forms, the copolarization setting related to the good search of canonical forms.
+Finally, we give some indications for the construction of the higher Lepage-Dedecker correspondence and we emphasize some aspect of the underlying Grassmannian viewpoint in the {\sffamily 2D} case.} }} }}

 \Address{ }